ArsnealX/PING/README.md

 #What
-This is a Swift 2.x Project I'm still working on.
+This is a Swift 2.x Project currrently developing by [MVCZZZ](https://github.com/MVCZZZ).

+#Requirements
+CocoaPods is required.

 #More
-Sensitive information have been removed, like API Infomation.(Deleted v0.5 Repository)
+Sensitive information have been removed, like API Infomation.